marlens123/ponds_extended/README.md

 # Detection of Melt Ponds on Arctic Sea Ice from Infrared Images

 The objective of this repository is to develop a segmentation tool that partitions TIR images into sea ice, melt pond and ocean classes.
 The current model is a U-net with ResNet34 backbone.
-This project is the extended version of my Bachelor thesis with the Polar Remote Sensing Group, University of Bremen and the Computer Vision Group, University of Osnabrück.

 ---------------------------------------
 ### Model Architecture